voxpelli/node-installed-check/README.md

 * `--help` / `-h` – prints all available flags
 * `--strict` / `-s` – treats warnings as errors
 * `--verbose` / `-v` – prints warnings and notices

+## Similar modules

+* [`knip`](https://github.com/webpro/knip) – finds unused files, dependencies and exports in your JavaScript and TypeScript projects – a great companion module to `installed-check`